Traveling to Adventure Treks

 Travel planning and what to expect on opening day

-All enrolled families will have specific travel information for their child’s trip in their CampInTouch account by December 2021, but most trips have an arrival window between 8 a.m. and 12 p.m.
-Most return flights need to be scheduled for departure between 6 a.m. and 12 p.m.*
+All enrolled families will have specific travel information for their student’s trip in their CampInTouch account in December, but most trips have an arrival window between 8 a.m. and 12 p.m.
+Most return flights need to be scheduled for departure between 6 a.m. and 11 a.m.*

-*Exceptions include Yellowstone Teton Adventure and Alaska Expedition.
-Please see the travel PDF in your CampInTouch account for specific travel information.
+*Exceptions include Alaska Expedition and Peru.
+Enrolled families can view the travel PDF in CampInTouch for specific travel information.

-If driving, plan to arrive between 10 a.m. and 11 a.m. on opening day, and between 9 a.m. and 10 a.m. on closing day.
-A director will be in touch the day before the trip to confirm a time and meeting location for all drivers.
+If driving, tentatively plan to arrive between 10 a.m. and 11 a.m. on opening day, and between 9 a.m. and 10 a.m. on closing day.
+Know that this might change; a director will be in touch beforehand to confirm a time and meeting location for all drivers.

-For all students flying to Adventure Treks, we highly recommend purchasing refundable airfare or travel insurance.
+For all students flying to Adventure Treks, we highly recommend purchasing refundable airfare and/or travel insurance.

-Here are a few tips to create the very best opening day for your child:
+Here are a few tips to create the very best opening day for your student:

-- TSA does not require U.S. citizens under 18 flying domestically to fly with an ID (unless traveling to British Columbia, in which case they’ll need a valid passport to drive across the border with us).
+1. TSA does not require U.S. citizens under 18 flying domestically to fly with an ID (unless traveling to British Columbia or Peru, in which case they’ll need a valid passport to drive across the border with us).
 However, check with your airline to see what their ID requirements are for children under 18.

-- Arrive at the airport at least two hours before departure to ensure your child doesn’t miss their flight.
+2. Arrive at the airport at least two hours before departure to ensure your student doesn’t miss their flight.
 If flying as an unaccompanied minor, you may want to arrive even earlier.
+For big/busy airports like Denver or Atlanta or Seattle, please arrive up to three hours early so your child does not miss their flight!

-- Your child’s daypack (carry-on backpack) should be packed according to their packing list, so students are ready for the park and can survive a few days should the airline lose their bag.
-In the event that luggage is lost for a day or two, instructors will make sure your child has everything they need.
+4. Your student’s daypack (carry-on backpack) should be packed according to their packing list (specific packing lists are available in CampInTouch), so they are ready for the park and can survive a few days should the airline lose their bag.
+In the event that luggage is lost for a day or two, instructors will make sure your student has everything they need.

-- Pack your child’s prescription medications in their daypack; do not put medications in the checked duffel bag.
-All medications must arrive in the original container, and your child will give those to their instructors for safekeeping upon arrival.
+5. Pack your student’s prescription medications in their daypack; do not put medications in the checked duffel bag.
+All medications must arrive in the original container, and your student will give those to their instructors for safekeeping upon arrival.

-- Even if your child doesn’t fly as an unaccompanied minor (see below for more information about UM services), we still recommend asking the airline agent at check-in for a gate pass to go through security and walk your child to the gate.
+6. Even if your student doesn’t fly as an unaccompanied minor (see below for more information about UM services), we still recommend asking the airline agent at check-in for a gate pass to go through security and walk your student to the gate.

 Meeting Adventure Treks instructors on opening day